krzysztofbogusz91/Portfolio/README.md

 *HTML5, SASS, Vanilla JS*

-My portfolio documenting skills I learnd over time, and projects I'v finished.
+Portfolio documenting the skills I learned over time and the projects I finished.

 It is still work in progress.